By Elmalla A. on March 09, 2018

 We chose Nord VPN because they are located in Panama, a country that don't have a history of cooperation with any of the 5 Eyes countries list above.
 And based on recommendation from well established pen-testers.

 A cheaper option is to go for PIA VPN but don't expect a complete privacy specially from the 5 eyes specially they are located in UK.
 PIA do allow paying using Bitcoin.

-Use a Zenmate (German company) chrome extension to act as a proxy for you to connect to websites from countries other than yours.
+Use a Zenmate (German company - See their offer below) chrome extension to act as a proxy for you to connect to websites from countries other than yours.

 An exclusive VPN offer for 3 years for our readers.